Washington's Paid Family Leave

 - Click the Employee button at the bottom and check off all of the employees this applies to, then click OK.

 - Click OK to close out of the employee deduction.

 - Next you need to set up the employer side of the expense.
 As of January 2023 this is only required for employers with more than 50 employees.

 - From the Payroll Categories List window click the Expenses tab.

-- Set the Type of Expense as Other.
+- Set the Type of Expense to: PFML.

-- Under Type of Deduction, click on the button for Percent.
-Enter the employer contribution rate.
-For an employer with over 50 employees this rate must be at least 0.147% of Gross Wages (36.67% of .4%).
-For an employer with fewer than 50 employers the employer expense is not required.
+- For an employer with over 50 employees this rate must be at least 0.218% of Gross Wages (27.24% of .8%).
+For an employer with fewer than 50 employers this employer expense is not required.

 - Set the Wages Limit to $160,200 (The Social Security Taxable Wage Base)